juju/docs/src/en/commands.md

    Placement directive indicating an instance to bootstrap

-   _--upload-tools  (= false)_

-   Upload local version of tools before bootstrapping

    **Details:**

    Used without arguments, bootstrap will step you through the process of initializing a Juju cloud environment.
 Initialization consists of creating a 'controller' model and provisioning a machine to act as controller.

-   We recommend you call your controller ‘username-region’ e.g. ‘fred-us-west-1’ See --clouds for a list of clouds and credentials.
+   We recommend you call your controller ‘username-region’ e.g. ‘fred-us-east-1’ See --clouds for a list of clouds and credentials.

    See --regions <cloud> for a list of available regions for a given cloud.
    Credentials are set beforehand and are distinct from any other configuration (see `juju add-credential`).

    The 'controller' model typically does not run workloads.
 It should remain